onecompiler/cheatsheets/nodejs.md

 ### Arguments

-`--global` or `-g` : to install the package globally `--production` : npm will not install modules listed in devDependencies
+`--global` or `-g` : used to install a package globally `--production` : This argument will not install modules listed in devDependencies

 ## 2. How to execute NodeJS file